 Plumbing and electrical upgrades.
 Most spaces need significant utility work to support dozens of machines.

 Location-driven ROI.
-Areas with heavy foot traffic and large renter populations often offer better return on investment for laundromat owners.
+Areas with heavy foot traffic, large renter populations, and favorable demographics often offer better return on investment for laundromat owners.
+Research the demographics of your target neighborhood before signing a lease.

 To illustrate just how much laundromat space costs can vary, a Reddit user in Northern California shared: